Solemensis/Chad-Rpg/README.md

 ## Final Thoughts

--There is no save game functionality for now, as the current version is some kind of a tastement-demo.
+- There is no save game functionality for now, as the current version is some kind of a tastement-demo.

 - There are some minor bugs in the game, the gpt model i use (gpt-3.5) has 4k token limit and i'm deleting the context from the first indexes of the array if token limit is high.
 I really want to keep developing this project, and if i can achieve financial support, i want to update whole game prompt with the gpt-4 model, which has so much more context limit (enough to resolve bugs) and much more powerful than gpt-3.5.